-- 3.5 The Health and Social Care Act 2012 led to a number of changes within the National Health Service (NHS).
+- 3.37 The Health and Social Care Act 2012 led to a number of changes within the National Health Service (NHS).
 Clinical Commissioning Groups (CCGs) were formed to commission most of the hospital and community NHS services in a local area.
 CCGs are overseen by NHS England, which retains responsibility for commissioning primary care services such as General Practitioners (GPs) and dental services, as well as some specialised hospital services.
 They are clinically led groups, which include all GP practices in their area, meaning that local health professionals have an input to the healthcare commissioned for patients in their area.
-This is to ensure the infrastructure required is based on expert local understanding and comes directly from the NHS. - 3.6 Services CCGs commission include: - Most planned hospital care - GP Surgeries - Rehabilitative care - Urgent and emergency care (including out of hours) - Most community health services - Mental health and learning disability services - 3.7 Following the Health and Social Care Act 2012, Surrey County Council became responsible for a number of Public Health functions (2013): - Health improvement for the population of Surrey especially for the

-- most disadvantaged. - Providing information and advice to relevant agencies (including schools and care homes) to ensure all parties respond effectively to protect the health of the local population.
+This is to ensure the infrastructure required is based on expert local understanding and comes directly from the NHS. - 3.38 Services CCGs commission include: - Most planned hospital care - GP Surgeries - Rehabilitative care - Urgent and emergency care (including out of hours) - Most community health services - Mental health and learning disability services - 3.39 Following the Health and Social Care Act 2012, Surrey County Council became responsible for a number of Public Health functions (2013): - Health improvement for the population of Surrey especially for the most disadvantaged. - Providing information and advice to relevant agencies (including schools and care homes) to ensure all parties respond effectively to protect the health of the local population.
 This duty supports Public Health England, the agency who leads the local health protection response.
-Health protection issues can include flooding and threats of infectious diseases such as measles, meningitis and TB. - 3.8 In 2016, NHS organisations and local councils came together to form Sustainability and Transformation Partnerships (STPs) covering the whole of England, setting out proposals to improve health and care for patients. - 3.9 Some area partnerships have evolved to form an Integrated Care System (ICS), a new type of even closer collaboration.
-In an ICS, NHS organisations, in partnership with local councils and others, take collective responsibility for managing resources, delivering NHS standards, and improving the health of the population they serve. - 3.10 Healthcare provision has its own boundaries, and there are two CCGs that cover Elmbridge as well as the surrounding areas.
+Health protection issues can include flooding and threats of infectious diseases such as measles, meningitis and TB. - 3.40 In 2016, NHS organisations and local Councils came together to form Sustainability and Transformation Partnerships (STPs) covering the whole of England, setting out proposals to improve health and care for patients. - 3.41 Some area partnerships have evolved to form an Integrated Care Board (ICB), a new type of even closer collaboration.
+In an ICB, NHS organisations, in partnership with local Councils and others, take collective responsibility for managing resources, delivering NHS standards, and improving the health of the population they serve. - 3.42 Healthcare provision has its own boundaries, and there are two CCGs that cover Elmbridge as well as the surrounding areas.
 The Surrey Downs CCG covers GP practices in Claygate, Cobham, Dittons, Esher, Molesey and Oxshott along with Ashtead, Bookham, Epsom, Banstead and Dorking.
-And the North West Surrey CCG covers GP practices in Hersham, Walton-on-Thames, and Weybridge along with other practices in Woking, Runnymede and Spelthorne. - 3.11 In April 2020, the three Surrey Heartlands CCGs (Guildford and Waverley, North West Surrey and Surrey Downs) merged with East Surrey CCG to form the Surrey Heartlands Heath and Care Partnership ICS to extend the partnership of health and care organisations working together to improve local services and support people to live healthier lives. - 3.12 Primary Care Networks (PCNs) are one of the new national approaches unveiled in the NHS Long Term plan and are designed to support collaboration in primary care, particularly general practice, and help the development of more integrated health and care services in the community.
-The aim of the new agreement between GPs and the NHS will deliver improved care for patients. - 3.13 Subject to the successful passage of a health and care bill through parliament, it is intended that new proposals for ICSs will be implemented from April 2022.
-The proposals would see a statutory ICS be led by two related entities operating at system level an 'ICS NHS body' and an 'ICS health and care partnership' with the ICS NHS body being responsible for NHS strategic planning and allocation decisions, including developing a capital plan for NHS providers within the geography. - 3.14 The following tables outline the types of infrastructure, lead organisation, known and planned provision, Local Plan impact/future provision and the key evidence base:
+And the North West Surrey CCG covers GP practices in Hersham, Walton-on-Thames,

+- and Weybridge along with other practices in Woking, Runnymede, and Spelthorne. - 3.43 Since 2020, the four Surrey Heartlands CCGs (Guildford and Waverley, North West Surrey, Surrey Downs, and East Surrey CCG) have merged to form the Surrey Heartlands Health and Care Partnership Integrated Care Board (ICB) (sometimes referred to as an Integrated Care System).
+By bringing partners together, the ICB aims to improve outcomes in population health and healthcare; tackle inequalities in outcomes, experience, and access; enhance productivity and value for money; and help the NHS support broader social and economic development. - 3.44 The following tables outline the types of infrastructure, lead organisation, known and planned provision, Local Plan impact/future provision and the key evidence base:

-Table 6.
+Table 8.
 Primary Care Health Infrastructure